 Understand the principles and theories of finance to analyze statements and fiscal information for effective decision-making in today’s competitive environment.

-This course analyzes the roles of leaders and managers in organizational decision making, at both the individual and organizational levels.
-In the contact of organizational theories of behavior and leadership, students consider how decision and choice theory are applied in organizational settings.
-Practical problem solving and conflict management skills are practiced through the application of decision-making tools and leadership approaches for leading change in professional settings.
+In this course, students will analyze the roles of leaders and managers in decision making.
+In the context of organizational theories of behavior and leadership, students consider how decision and choice theory are applied in global organizational settings.
+Students also learn to apply practical problem solving and conflict management skills through decision-making tools and leadership approaches.

 This course is designed for the practicing professional, and focuses on internal and external communications practices and strategies within and beyond organizational settings.
 Students consider communication styles, interpersonal communication skills, business and professional writing, presentation, and communication in various formats, including electronic communication.
 Students cannot receive credit for both MGT535 and ORG536.

 *Students whose core program requires FIN500 will take FIN520 instead.